Problems solved

 - app settings

-The project was quite complex, because at the same time of the UX overhaul, the app received many additional functions on top of the brand new look & feel.
+The project was quite complex, because at the same time of the UX overhaul, the app received many additional features.
+On top of the brand new look & feel, this project was the biggest update of the Pingit app, since its original launch in 2012.

 (Android app)